David Carradine: Kung Fu

-For three seasons, Carradine starred as the half-Chinese/half-White-American Shaolin monk Kwai Chang Caine in the ABC hit TV series Kung Fu (1972–1975).
+For three seasons, Carradine starred as the half-Chinese/half-white American Shaolin monk Kwai Chang Caine in the ABC hit TV series Kung Fu (1972–1975).
 The role was nominated for an Emmy and a Golden Globe Award.
-Along with Bruce Lee movies, Kung Fu helped to popularize the martial arts and Eastern philosophy in the west.
+Along with Bruce Lee films, Kung Fu helped popularize the martial arts and Eastern philosophy in the west.
 Carradine's character also brought the term "grasshopper" (referring to an apprentice) into popular culture.

 Although the choice of a non-Asian to play the role of Kwai Chang Caine stirred controversy, the show provided steady employment for a number of Asian-American actors.
 In addition to Keye Luke and Philip Ahn, who held leading roles in the cast as Caine's Shaolin masters, Robert Ito, James Hong, Benson Fong, Richard Loo, and Victor Sen Yung frequently appeared in the series.
 A second controversy was over whose idea the series had been.
 Bruce Lee's widow claimed he had come up with the idea of a wandering monk in the Old West, but Ed Spielman, the series' creator, insisted that the concept was his own idea from years before Lee became a star.
 In an interview from 2005 Carradine disputed Bruce Lee's claim: "That's mythology.
 I think the way that story started was that they got it mixed up with The Silent Flute.
 Not sure how that happened."
 In his authoritative biography Bruce Lee: A Life, Matthew Polly clarifies the issue of Bruce Lee's involvement, concluding that the claim was the result of his not being cast for the leading role, and that he had no participation in the creation of the series.